 Opportunity to widen my net has met me once again!
 I am not new to the international production scene, I’ve worked on a British drama series for 8 years.

-As an artist that carefully selects the work that I work on, I couldn’t be happier to finally be wrapping up production on Trackers the series based on a Deon Meyer novel, after casting for the role almost a year ago.
+As an artist that carefully selects the work that I work on, I couldn’t be happier to finally be wrapping up production on Trackers the series based on a Deon Meyer novel visit all covert skins, after casting for the role almost a year ago.

 The world is our stage and the African narrative continues to rise …

 “M-Net has partnered with global broadcasters to bring the television adaptation of Deon Meyer’s crime novel, Trackers, to the world.
 M-Net sealed a ground-breaking collaboration deal with ‘Germany’s public broadcaster ZDF.
 The pay television has confirmed that crime thriller is also being co-produced by Cinemax, which will distribute the drama series worldwide beyond M-Net and ZDF’s geographical broadcasting footprint.
 Check Live Casino Bonuses | iBetnetwork.

 “The trailblazing and massively exciting co-production of Trackers illustrates M-‘Net’s vision and commitment to shine the spotlight on the African film and television industry and provide fresh, proudly African narratives to our viewers as well as global audiences,” says MultiChoice CEO of General Entertainment, Yolisa Phahle.

 “It is also taking our longstanding relationship with Cinemax to the next level, allowing local and international talent to combine their world-class story-telling and production skills.”